We have a big addiction problem in our industry.

 Everything else like Copywriting, CRO, Facebook Ads, etc build off the foundation of these four things.

-Being “ok” at a variety of things, is far less valuable then been amazing at one.
+Being “ok” at a variety of things is far less valuable than being amazing at one.

 Why is that?